AlejaArteaga1/Cross-Platform-Mobile-App-Dev/environment-setup.md

 -Android Studio: 21.0.7

 -VS Code: 1.104.0

 ## Setup steps you followed
-First I installed node.js version v20.17.0 after that I checked the npm version to see if it is compatible with the program i will run with the commands `node --version` and `npm--version`.
-Then we install react native CLI with the following commands: `npm install -g react-native-cli` and `npm install -g @react-native-community/cli`.
-In the third step we install Android studio with the default settings and we configured it with some require additionals tools that configure the screen, the images and some details.
-Following that we set the enviroment variables in my case for windows and finally we create our android virtual device with Pixel 4, API 33.
-We continue to create our project in visual studio code (which was already set up and I just added some useful extentions) however in this step I had to type a different command `npx @react-native-community/cli@latest init NewProject` which is used to create a new React Native project with the name that we desire sing the latest version of the React Native Community CLI.Then we start the emulator to create our enviroment.
+First, I installed Node.js v20.17.0 and verified the installation by running `node --version` and `npm--version`to ensure that the npm version was compatible (v8.0.0 or higher).
+Next, I installed the React Native CLI using: `npm install -g react-native-cli` and `npm install -g @react-native-community/cli`.
+After that, I installed Android Studio with the default settings and configured the required tools (Android SDK Platform 31 and 33, Build-Tools 33.0.0...).
+Then, I set the environment variables for Windows to allow proper communication with the Android SDK.
+Once the environment was ready, I created an Android Virtual Device (AVD) using Pixel 4 with API 33 as the system image.
+I then created my React Native project in Visual Studio Code.
+Although the lab instructions suggested a standard command, I had to use:`npx @react-native-community/cli@latest init NewProject` to make sure I used the latest version of the React Native Community CLI.
+Finally, I launched the Android emulator, ran the project, and confirmed that the environment was set up correctly.

 ## Any deviations from the lab instructions
-Yes, I needed to install `npm install react-native-safe-area-context` in the moment that i was going to run my application with the EnviromentTest App created because the console throws an error saying that the project did not have a Native Safe Area and was required to initialize the app in the correct way and in that way be able to see my aplication in the home screen.
-So with `react-native-safe-area-context` it helps to ensure that the app's content is visible and not hidden by the elemets that are not system UI elements like notches, status bars, navigation bars, or home indicators.
-At the moment as well to create the github repository with the SSH keys and use git by console (I used by the app) I had some troubles because everything was new for me and the commands did not work as expected at the moment to create the keys for both sides but finally I was able to do it and learn from the process.
+Yes, there were a few deviations:
+-When running the EnvironmentTest app, I encountered an error related to Native Safe Area support.
+To fix it, I installed react-native-safe-area-context, which ensures that the app content is displayed properly and is not hidden by UI elements such as notches, status bars, or navigation bars.
+-For version control, I configured SSH keys entirely through the terminal.
+This was challenging because I was only familiar with using GitHub Desktop for push, pull, and commit operations.
+I had to learn how to generate SSH keys, add them to my GitHub account, and connect my local repository through the console.
+After some trial and error, I successfully set up SSH keys  and pushed my project to a remote repository, which was a valuable learning experience.

 ## Time taken for each major step
 -Installing the required softwares:  Apporximately 15 minutes waiting for the components to download, setup...
--Creating the android Virtual Device: Apporximately 15min -Creating and testing the modifications: Apporximately 1 hours due to the error that the console gives me regarding the `react-native-safe-area-context`
+-Creating the android Virtual Device: Apporximately 15min -Creating and testing the modifications: Apporximately 1 hours (mostly spent troubleshooting the react-native-safe-area-context error)
 -Debbuging and Developer Tools: 15 minutes
--Version Control Setup: 1.5 hours
+-Version Control Setup: 1 hour (due to SSH key setup challenges)